When does the starter motor need to be replaced?

 New aftermarket starter motor.

-An original or OEM starter motor is more expensive ($270-$480).
+An original (OEM) starter motor is more expensive ($270-$480).

 For example, one of our friends decided to replace the starter motor in his 2014 Honda Accord.
-He said once in a while it would take a few tries for a car to start and the problem was getting worse.
+He said that once in a while it would take a few tries for a car to start and that the problem was getting worse.
 He paid $390 for an original part plus $127 labor at the dealership.

 in a manual transmission) ring gear must be inspected.